wombleton/gitlaw-nz/acts/I/International Energy Agreement Act 1976.md

     *   (c) the method by which quantities are to be measured for different purposes.

-    (6) Any person who without reasonable excuse contravenes or fails to comply with a direction given to him under subsection (2) commits an offence against this Act and is liable on summary conviction to a fine not exceeding $10,000\.
+    (6) Any person who without reasonable excuse contravenes or fails to comply with a direction given to him under subsection (2) commits an offence against this Act and is liable on conviction to a fine not exceeding $10,000\.

     Section 6(1): amended, on 1 October 2008, by [section 17][15] of the Energy (Fuels, Levies, and References) Amendment Act 2008 (2008 No 60).